Nodal sets of Robin and Neumann eigenfunctions: Introduction

 To obtain (\ref{LLL}), we prove a new quantitative propagation of smallness lemma (i.e. Lemma \ref{halfspace}) with possible large $|\alpha|$ or $|\lambda|$, which is based on a new and novel global quantitative Carleman estimates with boundary terms (i.e. Proposition \ref{Pro4}).
 A direct consequence of Theorem \ref{th3} is the following vanishing order estimates. \begin{corollary} Let $u$ be the Robin eigenfunction in (\ref{robin}).
 Then the vanishing order of solution $u$ on $\partial\Omega$ is everywhere less than $C(|\alpha|+\sqrt{|\lambda|})$, where $C$ depends only the smooth domain $\Omega$. \end{corollary}

-Let us give some comments on those aforementioned results. \begin{remark} The results in Theorem 1--4 actually hold for either $|\alpha|$ or $|\lambda|$ large.
-If one considers the Robin eigenvalue problem (\ref{robin}) as an elliptic equation in a special case that $\lambda=0$ and $\alpha$ is some negative constant with large $|\alpha|$, the equations (\ref{robin}) resemble the Steklov eigenvalue problems.
-The results in Theorem 2--4 seem to be sharp, which can be observed from the balls.
+Let us give some comments on those aforementioned results. \begin{remark} The results in Theorem 1, 2, 4 actually hold for either $|\alpha|$ or $|\lambda|$ large.
+The results in Theorem 2, 4 are sharp, which can be observed from the balls.
+The general eigenvalue problem (\ref{robin}) includes Steklov eigenvalue problem as the special case.
 For the study of nodal sets and doubling estimates of Steklov eigenfunctions, see e.g. \cite{BL}, \cite{Z}, \cite{WZ}, \cite{SWZ}, \cite{Zh}, \cite{Zh1}, \cite{PST}, \cite{Zh2}, \cite{GR}, etc. Steklov eigenfunctions can be regarded as eigenfunctions of the Dirichlet-to-Neumann map on the boundary.
 Thus, global Fourier analysis techniques can be applied.
 However, those arguments seem not be used for the eigenvalue problem (\ref{robin}).
 Some new and novel global Carleman estimates are developed to obtain boundary doubling inequalities and boundary nodal sets.
 The conclusions in Theorem \ref{th1} and 4 also hold for Robin eigenfunctions of Laplace-Beltrami operator on any smooth and compact Riemannian manifolds.
-The results in Theorem 2 and Theorem 3 are true for Robin eigenfunctions on real analytic compact Riemannian manifolds \end{remark}
+The results in Theorem 2 and 3 are true for Neumann and Robin eigenfunctions on real analytic compact Riemannian manifolds. \end{remark}

 \begin{remark} For Robin eigenvalue problems, the eigenvalue $\lambda$ depends on the parameter $\alpha$.
 It is interesting to study the asymptotic estimates of $\lambda$ with respect to $\alpha$.
 If $\alpha<0$, it has been shown in \cite{DK} that